 Message from the CEO

-I am pleased to present IOGC's Management Plan for 2015-16.
-This plan outlines our strategic priorities and operational deliverables for the fiscal year and has been built with input from our clients and partners.
-The plan builds upon the foundation of our Strategic Framework, which sets out our four directional priorities of:
+I am pleased to present IOGC's Management Plan for 2016-17.
+This plan outlines our strategic priorities and operational deliverables for the fiscal year and has been developed with input from our clients and stakeholders.
+The plan builds upon the foundation of our Strategic Framework, which sets out our four directional priorities:

 - Excellence in Governance;